TobiasPSP/EmergencyEquipment/IDE/VSCode/PlatformIO/1_Setup/readme.md

 ### Using Direct Keyboard Shortcut

-The drop-down menu reveals that the command *PlatformIO: Build* has its own keyboard shortcut `CTRL+ALT+B`.
+The drop-down menu reveals that the command *PlatformIO: Build* has its own keyboard shortcut <KBD>CTRL</KBD>+<KBD>ALT</KBD>+<KBD>B</KBD>.
 So if you are willing to remember a few more keyboard shortcuts, then this one will enable to you to very quickly start the build process.

 The build process results show in the *Terminal* window at the bottom.
 If you followed all steps, the code should compile without errors: